 - Green: The small lagoon, Kappalady lagoon.
 Here are also a few places to live, we stayed a week at Kappalady Kitegarden, which was nice, and very calm.

 There are quite many places to stay inside the area marked with red on the map, and almost all have boats for transfers to the other side of the lagoon.
 We stayed at Sri Lanka Kite, where it is possible to start kiting right of the beach too.
-Sri Lanka kite is a nice place with quite many nice bungalows, friendly staff and good food.
+Sri Lanka kite is a nice place with quite many nice bungalows, friendly staff, and good food.

-There is also a kite center and some possibilities to kite in Negombo, close to the airport, but we did not visit that spot (yet) since it is not so good in winter season.
+There is also a kite center and some possibilities to kite in Negombo, close to the airport, but we did not visit that spot (yet) since it is not so good in the winter season.

-Info about kitesurfing in Kalpitya
+All about kitesurfing in Kalpitya

 The high season is in the summer, around May to October.
 Then the wind blows from southwest, and is quite strong.
 At that time, the small lagoon is wonderfully flat with stable wind, but get crowded really fast.
 It can hold maybe 10 kites doing freestyle + a dozen students at once.
 The big lagoon easily swallows 200 kites, and also have good strong wind in the high-season.
 In high season people ride 7 – 9 m2 kites.